liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/04-staging-processes-and-templates.markdown

 ![Figure 1: Your staging processes can be viewed at any time.](../../../../images/staging-processes.png)

-If you find yourself repeatedly creating staging processes that are very similar to each other, you should think about using Publish Templates.
+If you find yourself repeatedly creating similar staging processes, you should think about using Publish Templates.

 Instead of manually having to customize a publication process every time you're looking to publish pages/content, you can use a publish template.
-Using publish templates provides you the convenience of storing publication process settings so they can be reused.
-If you publish content frequently and usually select the same options to publish, the task of selecting options repeatedly can become tedious.
 With publish templates, you can select a custom template and immediately publish with the options you configured.

 Follow the steps below to create and use a publish template.